(Disclosure: Some of the links below may be affiliate links)

 Each year, we set ourselves goals for the entire year.
 These goals are varied and cover different aspects of our lives.
 Many of them are financial since this is, after all, a financial blog.
 But we do have personal goals as well.

 Since we are now well inside January, it is time to set up our 2021 goals.
-In this post, I will go over our goals for the year 2021.
+In this article, I will go over our goals for 2021.
 Some of them are very similar to our 2020 goals, but we try to do better every year with our goals.

-So, without further ado, let’s take a look at our 2021 goals.
+So, without further ado, let’s look at our 2021 goals.

 Our 2021 Goals